These functions may be used to interrogate the status of an existing database connection object.

 information in a numeric form that is much easier to

-If no value for standard_conforming_strings is reported, applications may assume it is off, that is, backslashes are treated as escapes in string literals.
+If no value for standard_conforming_strings is reported, applications may assume it is false, that is, backslashes are treated as escapes in string literals.
 Also, the presence of this parameter may be taken as an indication that the escape string syntax (E'...') is accepted.

 Although the returned pointer is declared const, it in fact points to mutable storage associated with the PGconn structure.
 It is unwise to assume the pointer will remain valid across queries.